 The Accountable Entity may not initiate any new procurement if the funds are not available or have not been reallocated.
 If the Accountable Entity expects to have funds available toward the end of the Compact Term as part of unused contingencies (e.g., as a result of descoping/termination of contracts), the Accountable Entity must complete or close existing contracts before making these funds available, and use of the funds is subject to MCC’s instructions to the Accountable Entity regarding the deadline for procurement actions for implementation activities.

 Grant Administration and Closure

-Because of the similarities, it is likely that many of the same rules that apply to closure contracts also apply to grants.
+Because of the similarities, many of the same rules that apply to close contracts also apply to grants.
 For example, the Accountable Entity should not consider making new grants near the end of the Compact Term if funds are not available or have not been reallocated, or if it is not likely that the program can be completed by the end of the Compact.
-In consideration of closure, the grant manager should perform many of the same duties as a procurement director, such as checking that all deliverable have been received, establishing a tracking tool, checking grant agreements for terms that may need to be changed, ensuring that all Records are in order, and similar things.
+In consideration of closure, the MCA Grants Director should perform many of the same duties as a procurement director, such as checking that all milestones have been achieved and corresponding verification documentation received, establishing a tracking tool, checking grant agreements for terms that may need to be changed, payments have been made, and ensuring that all Records are in order, and similar things.

 - Number and types of grant agreements;

 - Any assets that may need to be returned to the Accountable Entity;

 - Whether the grantee is up to date on terms and conditions of the grant agreement and the embedded performance milestones, as verified by an independent party, if so required by MCC;

 - Whether sustainability of the grantee and project funded has been assured, if applicable; and